Fairness-aware Summarization for Justified Decision-Making: Experiments and Results

-In our experiments we seek to answer the following questions: (i) \textit{How does fairness-aware summarization of the input justification affect the utility of the model?} (ii) \textit{Will this pre-processing step help in defending against membership identification attacks?} and (iii) \textit{Will enhancing the fairness in the justification using our proposed approach also enhances the fairness in the outcome?} To answer the first question, we report the utility of the decision learner.
-For categorical outcomes (e.g. in D1 and D1$'$) we report the Micro-F1 and Macro-F1 and for scalar outcomes (D2-D4) we report the Mean Absolute Error(MAE).
+To answer the first question, we report the utility of the decision learner.
+For categorical outcomes (e.g. in D1) we report the Micro-F1 and Macro-F1 and for scalar outcomes (D2-D4) we report the Mean Absolute Error(MAE).
 To answer the second question, we report the demographic leakage.
 Leakage is defined as the ability of the membership identifier network to correctly predict the protected attribute of the individuals given the justification.
 We report the Micro-F1 and Macro-F1 of our membership identification model.
 Lower demographic leakage is desirable.
-Lastly, to answer the question regarding the fairness of the model for categorical outcomes we report the demographic parity, equality of odds, and calibration~\footnote{For a discussion on fairness measures and their trade-offs see~\cite{kleinberg2016inherent} and~\cite{hardt2016equality}.}.
-We additionally report False Pass Rate Gap (FPRG) and False Fail Rate Gap (FFRG) across demographic groups.
-FPRG and FFRG represent the equality in distribution of the model errors across demographic groups.
-Similar metrics were used in~\cite{wadsworth2018achieving}.
-To measure fairness for scalar outcomes, we report Mean Absolute Error GAP.
-Next, we define the fairness measures in the context of food inspection.

-\textbf{Parity:} a decision classifier satisfies demographic parity if the proportion of food establishments predicted to fail the inspection is the same for each demographic.
-We report the gap between the most and least favored groups.
-For sake of consistency with previous work, we present the protected attribute with S.

-\textbf{Equality of odds:} for those establishments who actually failed the inspection, the proportion of failed predictions should be the same.
-We report the gap between the most and least favored groups.
-Ideally, the gap should be very close to zero.

-\textbf{Calibration: } for those establishments who received a fail prediction, the probability of actually failing the inspection should be the same.
-We report the gap between the most and least favored groups.
-Ideally, the gap should be very close to zero.

-\textbf{False Pass Rate Gap(FPRG): } food establishments that did not pass the inspection should have the same probability of falsely receiving a pass prediction.
-We report the gap between the most and least favored groups which ideally should be close to 0.

-\textbf{False Fail Rate Gap(FFRG): }establishments of different demographic groups that did not fail the inspection should have the same probability of falsely receiving a fail prediction.
-We report the gap between the most and least favored groups which ideally should be close to 0.